Inkflow59/SQLGenix/README.md

    ```

 ## Usage
-To use SQLFlow, you can start by connecting to your database:
+To use SQLGenix, you can start by connecting to your database:
 ```php
 require 'src/DatabaseConnexion.php';
 $connection = new DatabaseConnexion();